-During the quarter ended December 31, 2015, management revised its policies and procedures with respect to controls over the precision of the review of the calculation of the provision for income taxes.
-Except as described above, there were no changes in our internal control over financial reporting during our quarter ended December 31, 2015 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+No change in our internal control over financial reporting occurred during the fourth quarter of the year ended December 31, 2016 that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.

 Item 9B.
 Other Information